This Teriyaki Shrimp is healthy, a meal-in-one, with the BEST homemade Teriyaki sauce and on your table in LESS THAN 30 MINUTES!

-- There are two options for defrosting your shrimp.
+If you’ve forgotten to defrost your shrimp, that’s okay!
 To quickly defrost, place the one pound frozen shrimp in a fine-mesh sieve or colander.
 Place this sieve in a large bowl of cold tap water for 10 minutes.
 After 10 minutes, replace the water in the bowl with new cold tap water and resubmerge the shrimp.
 Let shrimp sit an additional 10- 20 minutes.
 At this point the shrimp should be completely defrosted.

-- To make this Sheet Pan Teriyaki Shrimp, Pineapple and Snap Peas, you first whisk together your heavenly Teriyaki Sauce and set aside.
+- To make this Teriyaki Shrimp you first whisk together your heavenly Teriyaki Sauce and set aside.
 Next, we add our pineapple, and splashes of brown sugar and olive oil to our pan followed by our snap peas with splashes of teriyaki sauce, olive oil, salt and pepper – can we say flavor?!
 We bake these for 15 minutes before adding the shrimp so everything will be perfectly cooked at the same time.

 - Next, we add our shrimp and toss it with some Teriyaki sauce before roasting.
 Have you ever roasted shrimp?
 If you’ve made my aforementioned Lemon Butter Garlic Shrimp, then you know just how ridiculously easy this hands-off method is it is for perfectly cooked shrimp every time.
 More importantly, the teriyaki sauce has longer to permeate the shrimp so as they transform into tender, fragrant, succulent morsels, they drink up the flavor and emerge hot, juicy and exploding with Asian deliciousness.